The world can learn from Bhutan!

 Today a single main road crosses the country from west to east.

-The daily life of the Bhutanese is shaped by religion, customs and tradition.
+The daily life of the Bhutanese is shaped by religion, customs and traditions.